amralim512/CSE211s-Final_Project/README.md

 # CSE211s Final Project

 Welcome to the **CSE211s Final Project** repository!
-This project is part of the coursework for CSE211s, and it contains the implementation and documentation of our final project.
+This project involves implementing a real-time clock (RTC) and an analog signal display using the Nucleo board and the Arduino multifunction shield.
+The project has been developed using the Mbed IDE and demonstrates embedded systems programming and hardware interfacing.

 ## Table of Contents